brandondocusen/IncentivesAPP/README.md

 # IncentivesAPP
-This is a web app that incentivizes and rewards desirable behavior from the end-user
+This is a web app that incentivizes and rewards desirable behavior from the end-user.
+Work in progress!

 Currently using Java, Javascript and HTML